 2012-13: Jensen made his NHL debut as a 20-year-old in April, skating in two games with the Canucks.
 He was -1 with no points nor penalty minutes; averaging 14 minutes of ice time.
 After spending the season in Sweden with AIK, he joined Vancouver’s AHL affiliate in Chicago in March.
 In 20 games with the Wolves he scored 2 goals with 2 assists and was -9 with 8 penalty minutes.
 The Wolves were fourth in the Midwest Division and missed the AHL playoffs.
 Jensen led AIK with 17 goals and had 6 assists in 50 games; finishing -12 with 16 penalty minutes.
 AIK missed the playoffs; finishing ninth in the Elitserien.

 Jensen can flat out fly, with an explosive first few strides, and great acceleration.
 His stickhandling is also very good, and he is creative when in possession of the puck.
-Even though he is still adapting to the North American style, he is an effective forechecker, capitalizing on mistakes made by puck-carriers.
+More of a pure scorer who likes to shoot the puck than a playmaker, he has shown flashes of improving his ability to read the play and take advantage of open teammates in his second pro season in North America.
+Despite prototypical power forward size, he is more of a perimeter player at times.
+He is effective in the forecheck game with his speed but his defensive play is inconsistent.
 He has a deceptively strong release that often catches goaltenders unaware.